Summaries of how to take direct trains from Italy to Austria, France, Germany, Slovenia and Switzerland

 1: The express EC trains which travel on to Munchen/Munich:

-Five EC trains per day take this route:
+Five trains per day take this route:

 Verona → Roverta → Trento → Bolzano → Fortezza → Brennero – Innsbruck → Jenbach → Worgl → Kufstein → Munich/Munchen